-The relevant benefit institutes in the country where you submit your claim for incapacity or disability benefits must take into consideration the periods of insurance or residence you have accrued under legislation in force in another European Union country, Iceland, Liechtenstein, Norway or Switzerland, if these periods affect your entitlement to the aforementioned benefits.
+The relevant benefit institutes in the country where you submit your claim for incapacity or disability benefits must take into consideration the periods of insurance or residence you have accrued under legislation in force in another European Union country, Iceland, Liechtenstein, Norway, Switzerland or the UK*, if these periods affect your entitlement to the aforementioned benefits.

 The necessary administrative checks and medical examinations will be regularly carried out by the relevant institute in the EU country in which you are resident.
 If circumstances demand and your state of health allows, you must return to the country providing the benefit for any case assessments.

 A link is provided below to access European Commission publications on coordination of social security for those moving or travelling within the EU:

 * Each case needs to be assessed individually to determine whether a person falls within the scope of Art 30 of the Withdrawal Agreement, and so the EU Coordination Regulations apply, or whether they fall within the scope of situations described in Art 32 of the Withdrawal Agreement and/or come under domestic legislation and the Protocol on Social Security Coordination attached to the Trade and Cooperation Agreement.

 00144 Rome RM – ITALY

 National Institute for Insurance against Accidents at Work (INAIL)

 Piazzale G. Pastore 6

 Via Fornovo, 8 00192 Rome RM ITALY